vedanshipathak/Grammar-Checker-Engine/README.md

-# 🎧 Grammar Scoring Engine
+# 🎧 Grammar Scoring Engine-SHL Assessment

 Predict grammar proficiency scores (on a scale of 0 to 5) using machine learning techniques applied to spoken audio data.
 The aim is to build an intelligent scoring engine that can evaluate how grammatically accurate a spoken response is—similar to how a human evaluator would—by analyzing patterns in speech such as pronunciation, fluency, pauses, pitch, and structural coherence.